 Make a list of the top 3 to 5 names you have in mind.
 Check each one carefully against the previous criteria.
 Consider getting feedback from family, friends and even strangers.
 Does it read well?
 Is it memorable?
 You want to know what feelings or thoughts your shop’s name evokes in the minds of others, but be careful not to weigh their thoughts too heavily.
 You know what you are trying to accomplish with your name.

 Make sure this same name will sound good in 2 years, 5 years or even 10 years.
 Something that’s relevant and edgy today, may not even make sense down the road.
 Give yourself growing room.
 In other words, don’t name your shop “Repeat Purses” if you plan on adding clothing at a later date.

-Finally, take Alexandra Watkin’s “7 Deadly Sins to Avoid When Creating a Brand Name” SCRATCH test.
+Finally, when you name a consignment shop be sure to take Alexandra Watkin’s “7 Deadly Sins to Avoid When Creating a Brand Name” SCRATCH test first.